| Title: | Comparison Functions for Clustering and Record Linkage |

 however the comparator is also implemented for more general sequences.

-The Jaro-Winkler similarity (computed when similarity = TRUE
+The Jaro-Winkler similarity (computed when similarity = TRUE) is

 the similarity score is boosted in proportion to the number of matching